South Sudan ignores reports on oil pollution, birth defects

 PALOCH, South Sudan — The oil industry in South Sudan has left a landscape pocked with hundreds of open waste pits, the water and soil contaminated with toxic chemicals and heavy metals including mercury, manganese, and arsenic, according to four environmental reports obtained by The Associated Press.

-The reports also contain accounts of alarming birth defects, miscarriages and other health problems among residents of the region and soldiers who have been stationed there.
-Residents describe women unable to get pregnant and having excessive numbers of miscarriages, and babies born with severe birth defects.
+The reports also contain accounts of “alarming” birth defects, miscarriages and other health problems among residents of the region and soldiers who have been stationed there.
+Residents also describe women unable to get pregnant.

 Abui Mou Kueth’s infant son, Ping, was born with six fingers on both hands, one stunted leg, a deformed foot and kidney swelling.